Innocence667/KSCN/readme.md

 just for fun xd

+Some Tips:
-caution: use "nohup python3 getquest.py &" to run the server!
+1. use "nohup python3 getquest.py &" to run the server
+2. use "nohup ./Lagrange.Onebot" to run the bot program